gocomet/css/README.md

 - `scss/layout`

   Where we put our layout styles.
 This should define the relationships between the various parts of the page, IE. header, body, and footer.

+## Formatting Your Sass files

+Keeping our Sass file format consistent will reduce Git merge conflicts and all-around make our lives easy.
+You can set the correct indentation for your Sass files by default in Sublime.
+We'll do this using syntax-specific settings files for sublime.

+1. Add the `CSS.sublime-settings` and `Sass.sublime-settings` files to your computer's `~/Library/Application Support/Sublime Text 3/Packages/User/` folder.

+When you get a file that's improperly formatted, you can simply:

+1. make sure your file is using the correct syntax highlighting (select syntax from menu in bottom-right)
+2. highlight all text in file (`cmd + shift + a`)
+3. re-indent (`cmd + shift + r`)